-Here at our Elliston 23 luxury apartments in Nashville, we’re always a walk or a short drive away from some of the hottest live music in America.
 We’re never far away from big music legends and rising stars who take local stages every night, and who foster a community of arts right here in Nashville.
 So if you love tapping your feet to some live jams, then this is the city for you.

 A Brief History of Music in Nashville

 You may be wondering how Nashville became the music mecca that it is today.
 From the very beginning, major players in Nashville have been renowned for their musical talent and buck dancing.
 “Nashville’s earliest settlers celebrated in the late 1700s with fiddle tunes and buck dancing after safely disembarking on the shores of the Cumberland River.” according to VisitMusicCity.com.
 “Nashville’s first ‘celebrity,’ the noted frontiersman and Congressman Davy Crockett was known far and wide for his colorful stories and fiddle playing.”